General FAQ Technical FAQ Authentication/Authorization FAQ

 It is the responsibility of the owner of the application to implement a strategy that will ensure that the application remains active.

-Which Oracle Cloud Infrastructure sites will Oracle NoSQL Database cloud service be available in?
+Which Oracle Cloud Infrastructure sites will Oracle NoSQL Database be available in?

 Initially Ashburn (IAD).
 Other OCI sites will be available later.

-Can an application request cross-regional replication for Oracle NoSQL Database cloud service data?
+Can an application request cross-regional replication for Oracle NoSQL Database data?

 Data is only replicated across Availability Domains within a region, not across regions.
 Cross-Region replication will come at a later time.